cl0ten/anon-install/README.md

     Ethereum Wallet Configuration (Optional)
 ==================================================

-Optional: Do you want to enter an Ethereum EVM address for contribution rewards before finishing the configuration?
+Optional: Do you want to enter an Ethereum EVM address for contribution rewards (yes/no): yes
-(yes/no): yes
 Enter your Ethereum wallet address: 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF
 ==================================================